Kubb: Setup

 According to the US Championship rules and World Championship rules, kubb is played on a rectangular pitch 5 metres by 8 metres.
 Corner stakes are placed so that a rectangle is formed.
 The center stakes are placed in the middle of the sidelines (long edges of the rectangle), which divides the pitch into two halves.
 No other markers are required to demarcate the field's boundaries, although markings that do not interfere with game play are allowed (such as chalk lines).

 The king is placed upright in the center of the pitch, and the kubbs are placed on the baselines (short edges of the rectangle), five kubbs on each side equidistant from each other.

 Kubbs starting the game on the baseline are referred to as base kubbs.
 The baseline should run through the center of the kubbs.
 For young children, the 8-meter pitch length can be shortened.

 Rulesets

-Two official tournament rulesets available for kubb are the World Championship rules and the U.S. National Championship rules.
+The World Championship rules and the U.S. National Championship rules are the two official tournament rulesets available for kubb.